tensorflow/tensorflow/tensorflow/lite/delegates/xnnpack/README.md

   (use `kTfLiteMmapRo` allocation type).
 * The numbers of padding elements must be non-negative.

+#### `QUANTIZE`

+* Input tensor must be in 32-bit floating-point format.
+* Output tensor must be in 8-bit quantized format without per-channel quantization.

 #### `RESIZE_BILINEAR`

 * The first input and the output must be 4D tensors in 8-bit quantized format.